qball1809/App-Store/Known-Issues.md

 On this page, you can find a list of known issues with the latest version of WebTools

-Nothing yes here, since this is new for WebTools V3, and that has yet to be released
+There is nothing here yet since this is new for WebTools V3, and that has not been released yet.

 ***